scholarslab/learn-twarc/06-twarc-command-basics.md

     - **Open** the Terminal application (MacOS users), or Command Prompt (Windows users)
     - **Navigate** into the twarc folder on your desktop, or another folder where you want to save your twitter data, using the [`cd` **change directory** command]({{site.baseurl}}/03-command-line-basics).
 In your shell prompt, type in `cd` followed by the path of your twarc folder, then press enter.
 2. **Start Twarcing!**
-    - **Enter** the twarc commands into your command line, following the detailed usage guides below.
+    - **Enter** the twarc commands into your command line, following the detailed usage guide below.
     <!-- - **Usage Guides:** [for MacOS]({{site.baseurl}}/06-usage-mac) \| [for Windows]({{site.baseurl}}/06-usage-windows) -->

-## Twarc Usage Guide:
+## Twarc Usage Guide
 {: .no_toc }
 <!-- ### [for MacOS]({{site.baseurl}}/06-usage-mac) \| [for Windows]({{site.baseurl}}/06-usage-windows) -->